83% of corporate work data are in the cloud in 2020, according to a study conducted by LogicMonitor. Of these, 83%:

 CSPs offer native access management mechanisms via the Active Directory and integrate encryption.
 These solutions enable authentication, authorizations, SSO (single sign-on), MFA (multi-factor authentication) to secure access to resources and data.
 However, experience shows that it is better to compliment them with third-party software.

 DLP: Data Leakage Prevention (DLP) allows files to be marked and provides a confidentiality level.
 The more sensitive the data is, the more restricted its access will be, according to a scale determined by each company.

 CASBs: Cloud Access Security Brokers (CASBs) analyze data flows and scan documents within a cloud.
-They enable extension of the security policy in the cloud by controlling activities and access.
+They enable to extend the security policy in the cloud by controlling activities and access.

-CWPs: Cloud Workload Protection (CWP) tools check for wrong cloud infrastructure configurations, including data storage spaces.
+CWPs: Cloud Workload Protection (CWP) tools check for wrong cloud infrastructures configurations, including data storage spaces.
 They provide an overview of the actions taken by each administrator.

 Note that CASBs and CWPs can detect malware.